Street naming and numbering

 Once the development has been named and numbered and new houses named or numbered, the Council will contact Royal Mail to allocate the postcodes.
 Then Council notifies the relevant authorities of the addresses, including name changes, Royal Mail will add the addresses to a list called 'not yet built'.
 These addresses will not show up on the Postcode Address File (PAF).
 Once the building is complete, and certainly before it is occupied, the developer should contact Royal Mail's Address Management Unit, and ask them to transfer it from the 'not yet built' list to the PAF.

 The new charges shown below will only apply to developers and house builders.
 There will be no charges to residents wanting to make changes to an existing address.

 Payments can be made by cheque sent to Street Naming and Numbering, Town Hall, Walter Stranz Square, Redditch, B98 8AH and to be made payable to Bromsgrove District Council.

-Not all properties have postcodes; Royal Mail will only give a postcode to a property which has a letterbox where it can receive mail.
+Not all premises have postcodes; Royal Mail will only give a postcode to a premises which has a letterbox where it can receive mail.
 So for example a multi-storey car park or a church will probably not have a postcode.
 If you build a stable in a field, it will not have a postal address so if you expect to receive bills, for example for a water supply, they will need to go to a separate billing address such as your home address

-New buildings and ‘infill’ plots
+New buildings and infill plots

-Where possible we will number these into the street that provides access using a suffix if necessary, e.g. 1A, 1B etc. Where streets are not numbered, as in many rural areas, the property may simply be named.
+Where possible we will number these into the street that provides access using a suffix if necessary, e.g. 1A, 1B etc. Where streets are not numbered, as in many rural areas, the premises may simply be named.